roco44/BobsPianoSheetMusic/README.md

 "Revise and gather mysql stuff May 2024"
 "Add tables Composer Genre Priority Title and values - Yeah!"
-"Final table Proficiency still to add, others working ok"
+"Final table Proficiency still to add, others working ok" "All tables added and working, Add table value descriopions to index need tidyng with CSS"